 Consensus differs from the standard decision-making model in that where there is conflict over a course of action, the solution is not found by competitively adopting one over the other, but by seeking a course of action that either encapsulates the best of all proposals under consideration, or else is sufficiently good that everyone feels sufficiently good about it.
 The background idea here is that The Group is more important than any given decision.

 All local groups are responsible for managing their own funds.
 Membership fees from individuals, donations, regular giving programs, foundations and fundraising ventures are the main income source of most local groups.
 Please contact the relevant group to get a copy of their annual report.

 National campaigns and functions such as the magazine Chain Reaction rely on the following sources of income: individual donations, foundations, merchandise, and bequests.

-FoE Australia currently receives an administrative grant through the federal governments Grants to Voluntary Environment and Heritage Organisations (GVEHO) program.
-Some local groups also receive occassional project support from their relevant state government.
+FoE Australia has traditionally received an administrative grant through the federal government's Grants to Voluntary Environment and Heritage Organisations (GVEHO) program.
+This program was cut in 2014.
+At present FoE Australia receives to direct government funding.
+Some local groups receive occassional project support from their relevant state government.
 Any offer of financial support from business and corporate interests is carefully screened.

 Financial reports are found in the annual reports which are available below.

 All institutional and philanthropic donors are acknowledged in our annual reports.
 We generally do not name individual donors in our reports in order to protect their privacy.